Understanding Stone Wall Cost for Construction Professionals

 3. Height and Thickness

-Taller or thicker walls translate to more stone volume, reinforcement, and staging time.
-A 30-inch sitting wall may run $60 per square foot, while an 8-foot retaining wall with rebar and geogrid reinforcement can double that figure.
-Our estimate engine adjusts automatically as you revise wall dimensions during a live screen share.
+Taller or thicker walls require more materials and labor.
+For example, a 30-inch sitting wall may cost $60 per square foot, while an 8-foot retaining wall can double that figure.

 4. Site Conditions